The Scottish Play: Origins

-Cleansing rituals
+Cleansing ritual

 When the name of the play is spoken in a theatre, tradition requires the person who spoke it to leave, perform traditional cleansing rituals, and be invited back in.
 The rituals are supposed to ward off the evil that uttering the play's name is feared to bring on.

 The rituals include turning three times, spitting over one's left shoulder, swearing, or reciting a line from another of Shakespeare's plays.
 Popular lines for this purpose include, "Angels and ministers of grace defend us" (Hamlet 1.IV), "If we shadows have offended" (A Midsummer Night's Dream 5.II), and "Fair thoughts and happy hours attend on you" (The Merchant of Venice, 3.IV).
 A more elaborate cleansing ritual involves leaving the theatre, spinning around and brushing oneself off, and saying "Macbeth" three times before entering again.
 Some production groups insist that the offender may not re-enter the theatre until invited to do so, therefore making it easy to punish frequent offenders by leaving them outside.

 A portrayal of the ritual occurs in the 1983 film The Dresser, in which the lead character Sir is the offender, and his dresser Norman officiates over the propitiation.